Where Men Win Glory

 When Pat Tillman was killed in Afghanistan, his Ranger Regiment responded with a chorus of prevarication and disavowal.
 A cynical cover-up sanctioned at the highest levels of government, followed by a series of inept official investigations, cast a cloud of bewilderment and shame over the tragedy, compounding the heartbreak of Tillman’s death.

 Among the several thousand pages of documents generated by military investigators, some baffling testimony emerged from the Ranger who is believed to have fired the bullets that ended Tillman’s life.
-In a sworn statement, this soldier explained that while shooting a ten-round burst from his machine gun at the hillside where Tillman and O’Neal were positioned, he “identified two sets of arms straight up” through the scope of his weapon.
+In a sworn statement, this soldier explained that while shooting a ten-round burst from his M249 Squad Automatic Weapon (commonly referred to as a SAW gun) at the hillside where Tillman and O’Neal were positioned, he “identified two sets of arms straight up” through the scope of his weapon.
 “I saw the arms waving,” he acknowledged, “but I didn’t think they were trying to signal a cease-fire.”
 So he pulled the trigger again and sprayed them with another ten-round burst.
 How was one supposed to make sense of this?

 Or this: in July 2007, the Associated Press published an article reporting that the Navy pathologist who performed Tillman’s autopsy testified that the forensic evidence indicated Tillman had been shot three times in the head from a distance of thirty-five feet or less.
 The article prompted widespread speculation on the Internet and in the mainstream press that he had been deliberately murdered.